 Durability-wise, they feel fairly good to me.
 Slamming the bar against them makes about the same quiet sound as UHMW.
 Definitely not as hard nor as durable as UHMW though.
 To see how the material would hold up, I spun the bar shaft against it roughly, as we all do when trying to re-center the bar, and it was starting to shave off.
 Don’t do that.
 Better to spin your bar against the rear UHMW backplate instead.

 Installation is simple.
 Remove the existing UHMW liner by removing the allen screws holding it on, or remove more than one UHMW liner depending on the model, and seat the protector onto the bare steel.
 Then re-install the UHMW liner(s) on top of it.
 The existing allen screw should be long enough that it can go through the protector and screw in securely into the steel without a problem.
 In my case I only had to remove a single screw of a single UHMW liner on each J-cup, with a 5/32″ (4mm) allen key.

-For the price, and for something custom shaped into a curve like this, which you can’t easily get with UHMW, I feel like it’s a good deal even though it isn’t as tough as UHMW.
+For the price, and for something custom shaped into a curve like this, which you can’t get with UHMW sheets from industrial supply stores, I feel like it’s a good deal even though it isn’t as tough as UHMW.

-I’ll definitely be keeping these protectors on the J-cups for as long as I have them.
+I plan on keeping these protectors on for as long as I have these J-cups.
 Nice little upgrade.

 As for the first pair that didn’t fit, I have no use for them.
 If anyone has a pair of older Titan X-3 J-cups with 10mm steel, leave a comment below and I’ll send them to you, no charge.
 They won’t fit any other model right.
 I’ll hang onto them for a little while.